pymedphys/pymedphys/docs/contrib/tutes/setup-win.rst

 `these instructions <https://chocolatey.org/install>`__ to install Chocolatey.

 .. _system-dependencies-section:

 Install contributor system dependencies
 ---------------------------------------

-Use Chocolatey within an administrator command prompt to install Git, yarn, and graphviz like so:
+Use Chocolatey within an administrator command prompt to install Git and pandoc

 .. code:: bash

-    choco install git nodejs yarn graphviz.portable
+    choco install git pandoc

 Configure Git and get a GitHub account